Everyone and their mom have fitness tips for you. Often they aren’t just wrong. They’re completely backward.

 Most of my athletic career I downed any and every calorie I could get my hands on.

 At one point I justified it as “bulking”.
-After that as part of my “recovery” strategy.
+After that, as part of my “recovery” strategy.
 There’s a grain of truth to recovery depending more on calorie quantity over quality.
-You see, muscle runs on glycogen (basically sugar).
-Long, demanding workouts burn glycogen, so that your next meal goes towards replenishing it.
+Muscle runs on glycogen (basically sugar).
+Long, demanding workouts burn glycogen, so that your next meal goes towards replenishing it before spilling over into the bloodstream and causing metabolic damage (according to Lumen, post-workout I can stay in ketosis even after consuming 100 grams of carbohydrates).

 Unless you’re engaging in specific types of long and strenuous workouts, you probably burn fewer calories than you realize.
 Many runners average a measly 300-600 calories burned per hour.
-Sure it’s the equivalent of several cookies, but spiking stress hormones lead to greater fat storage.
+Sure, it’s the equivalent of several cookies.
+Spiking stress hormones, however, leads to more fat storage (look at long-distance runners to see the “skinny-fat” phenomenon).

 Hard training taxes your recovery systems and adds stress.
 In small to moderate doses, this stress makes you a resilient human.
 Eating poorly increases inflammation and hampers your recovery.